gatsbyjs/gatsby/packages/gatsby-image/README.md

   to final image will not occur until after the component is mounted.
 - gatsby-image is now backed by the newer `<picture>` tag.
 This newer standard allows for media types to be chosen by the browser without using JavaScript.
-It also is backward compatible to older browsers (IE 11, etc)
+It also is backward compatible to older browsers (IE 11, etc).
 - Gifs can't be resized the same way as pngs and jpegs, unfortunately—if you try to use a gif with `gatsby-image`, it won't work.
 For now, the best workaround is to [import the gif directly](/docs/adding-images-fonts-files).